androbaza/Xsight-heart-rate/logs/Andrey-logs.md

     * ----------------- MVP point - further developments are aimed at optimization ----------------
     * make the pipeline live.
       * estimate the minimal video length, at which the accuracy is adequate.

+## Week 5
+* While waiting for Haseeb to finish with the remote acceess setup on Jetson, I'll start with the "video recording and feeding to algorithm" pipeline.
+* Pushbutton is easily connected to the Jetson: [video](https://www.youtube.com/watch?v=ehzrPl5cNCc), [tutorial](https://jetsonhacks.com/2015/12/29/gpio-interfacing-nvidia-jetson-tx1/). - could have the button on on the jetson board itself